Waters (WAT) Gets a Sell Rating from Needham

-Needham analyst Stephen Unger assigned a Sell rating to Waters (WAT) today.
-The company’s shares closed last Monday at $227.45.
+Needham analyst Stephen Unger maintained a Sell rating on Waters (WAT) today.
+The company’s shares closed last Monday at $213.05.

 See today’s analyst top recommended stocks >>

-Based on the recent corporate insider activity of 45 insiders, corporate insider sentiment is negative on the stock.
+Based on the recent corporate insider activity of 46 insiders, corporate insider sentiment is negative on the stock.
 This means that over the past quarter there has been an increase of insiders selling their shares of WAT in relation to earlier this year.
-Most recently, in May 2020, Elizabeth Rae, the SVP, Global HR of WAT sold 5,000 shares for a total of $917,650.
+Earlier this month, Christopher Oconnell, the CEO & President of WAT sold 30,000 shares for a total of $6,399,000.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.